dentonzh/Eggspress/README.md

 `links.md` contains a set of fields where you can add links to your footer.

 `appearance.md` allows you to adjust the appearance of your pages, ranging from how posts are ordered to the color schemes used on your site.
+You'll also be able to set your preferred font and update text found throughout your Eggspress site.

 The folder at `my_settings/brand` contains a set of `.png` files that you can replace.
 These files represent the favicon, brand logo that appears in the navbar and footer, and the Open Graph image.